dockzhong1105/dockzhong1105.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Ming is a Ph.D student at the Chinese University of Hong Kong (CUHK) advised by professor [Zhiding Liang](https://www.innovationadvancedlab.com/team).
+Ming is a first-year Ph.D student at the Chinese University of Hong Kong (CUHK) advised by professor [Zhiding Liang](https://www.innovationadvancedlab.com/team).
 Ming's research interests primarily focus on **compilers**.
 Previously, he worked on a series of projects on LLMs for traditional compiler construction, and his current main research interest is quantum compilers.

 # 📖 Educations
 - *2025.08 -*, **The Chinese University of Hong Kong**, Hong Kong, SAR.